Butea monosperma: Literature

-Cultural Associations
+Cultural associations

 According to legend, the tree sprang from a falcon's feather that was infused with soma.
 The right side of Yama's body is where the plant, according to Vayupurana, had its start.
 This lovely tree is revered by both Hindus and Buddhists.
 It is said to have used as the tree for achieved enlightenment, or Bodhi by second Lord Buddha Medhaṅkara Buddha.

 In West Bengal, it is associated with spring, especially through the poems and songs of Nobel Laureate Rabindranath Tagore, who likened its bright orange flame-like flower to fire.
 In Santiniketan, where Tagore and Vishalnarayan lived, this flower has become an indispensable part of the celebration of spring.
 The plant has lent its name to the town of Palashi, famous for the historic Battle of Plassey fought there.

 In the state of Jharkhand, palash is associated with folk tradition.
 Many folk literary expressions describe palash as the forest fire.
 The beauty of dry deciduous forests of Jharkhand reach their height when most trees have shed their leaves and the Palash is in its full bloom.
 Palash is also the State Flower of Jharkhand.

 It is said that the tree is a form of Agni, the God of fire and war.
 In Telangana, these flowers are specially used in the worship of Shiva on occasion of Shivaratri.
 In Telugu, this tree is called Moduga chettu.

 In Kerala, it is called plasu, chamata or vishalnarayan.
 Chamata is the vernacular version of Sanskrit word harinee, small piece of wood that is used for agnihotra or the fire ritual.
 In most of the old Nambudiri (Kerala Brahmin) houses, one can find this tree because this is widely used for their fire ritual.
 Tamil Brahmins have a daily agnihotra ritual called Samidha Dhanan, where barks of this tree is a main component for agnihotra, and this ritual is very essential for brahmacharis during the first year of brahmacharya.

-In Theravada Buddhism, called Medhankara – මේධංකර, Butea monosperma is said to have been used as the tree to achieve enlightenment, or Bodhi, by Buddha.
-The plant is known as කෑල in Sinhala.

-Other Names

-Flame-of-the-forest is otherwise known as tamāla (तमाल) Palasha (पलाश) (Sanskrit), ḍhāk (ढाक) (Nepali), bastard teak, parrot tree (Eng.), chichra tesu, desuka jhad, dhaak, palash, chalcha, kankrei, chheula (छेउला) (Hindi), paḷas (पळस) (Marathi), kesudo (કેસુુડો) (Gujarati), palashpapra (Urdu), Muthuga (ಮುತ್ತುಗ) (Kannada), kinshuk, polash (পলাশ) Bengali, pauk (Burmese), polāx (পলাশ) in Assamese, porasum, parasu (Tamil), muriku, shamata (Mal.), moduga (మోదుగ) (Telugu), khakda (Guj.), kela (Sinh.), ploso (Javanese), palash ପଳାଶ (Odia), semarkat api (Malay), Palay (Pushto).